 The Heiman family revived the cheese plant

 In 1968, Arnold and Rena Mae Heiman came to the Lincoln Center Co-Op as managers with their three sons, Ken, Kim, and Kelvin, and daughter, Kathy.

 The family had experience running cheese plants throughout the state.
 Driven by a passion for the art of cheesemaking, they kept the Lincoln Center Co-Op running with new vigor.
 In 1985, they purchased it themselves — and Nasonville Dairy was born again with its original name.

 The Heiman’s oldest son, Ken, became a licensed cheesemaker at the age of 16.
 Soon he was joined by his brothers Kim and Kelvin — and later on, his sister Kathy would contribute to the cheese plant’s operations as well.

 Today, Nasonville continues to create a tight-knit, “all hands on deck” atmosphere.
 While we run a large, efficient operation — we buy milk from more than 190 local farms to produce over 160,000 pounds of cheese each day — our family-focused team is the heart of everything we do.

-We’re proud to have 17 licensed cheesemakers, three Wisconsin Master Cheesemakers®, and dozens of dedicated staff members working in our plant day in and day out.
+We’re proud to have 17 licensed cheesemakers, four Wisconsin Master Cheesemakers®, and dozens of dedicated staff members working in our plant day in and day out.
 It is our mission to provide the highest quality products to our customers.
 Nasonville Dairy is known for our unique flavors like the flaming hot Carolina Reaper and meltable Blue Marble Jack™, but we’re proud to maintain our time-honored recipes for the classics, too.